You've done the talk therapy. It's helped, but many days still feel really hard.

-Ketamine-assisted therapy offers exactly that.
 For people with treatment-resistant depression, it can create a window of neurological openness that talk therapy alone often can't access — a chance to loosen what's been stuck and begin to reconnect with yourself and your life in a meaningful way.

 If you've lost hope but haven't lost the desire to find it again, this might be the next step.
+And if you're not living with deep pain but sense that something in you is ready to shift — patterns, connection, the way you move through your life — ketamine can meet you there too.

 What is Ketamine?